DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Experiments

 \subsubsection{Quantitative Comparisons}

-We conduct user studies for each dataset and obtain 800 answers for each study.
-The specific setting for user studies can be found in the supplementary material.
-As observed in \cref{tab:table1}, our method outperforms the rest with a wide margin on all tests, which demonstrates the effectiveness of DRAN.
+We conduct user studies on each dataset and obtain 800 answers for each study.
+The evaluation details are as follows.
+Firstly, we randomly select 20 generated images from the MT and MC test results to form two user studies, respectively.
+There are 40 participants who joined the user studies.
+For each user study, the participants are asked to choose the best from all methods considering the visual quality and the similarity with reference makeup styles.
+As observed in Table.~\ref{tab:table1}, our method outperforms the rest with a large margin on all tests, which demonstrates the effectiveness of DRAN.

-To further evaluate the makeup similarity, we introduce the Proportionate Face Distance Metric (PFDM) proposed by~\cite{organisciak2021makeup}.
-PFDM computes the color histogram for each face part and then calculates the L1 distance between similar face parts.
-As shown in Tab.~\ref{tab:table2}, our method outperforms the other methods in MT dataset and MC dataset.
-We also evaluate the methods on the simple and complex makeups part of MT respectively.
-From Tab.~\ref{tab:table2}, the baseline equipped with DRAN surpasses other methods both on simple and complex makeup styles.
+To further evaluate the makeup similarity, we use the Proportionate Face Distance Metric (PFDM) proposed in~\cite{organisciak2021makeup}.
+PFDM computes the color histogram for each face region and then calculates the L1 distance between the histograms of corresponding regions.
+As shown in Table.~\ref{tab:table2}, our method outperforms the other methods on both the MT dataset and the MC dataset.
+We also evaluate the methods on the simple and complex subsets of MT respectively.
+Our method also surpasses other methods in both the simple and complex makeup styles.

+Moreover, to verify how different interpolation methods (\emph{e.g.}, nearest, bilinear, bicubic) used for resizing affect the resulting modulation parameters, we conduct quantitative comparison experiments and show the results in Table.~\ref{tab:table3}.
+The results show that using bicubic interpolation to resize the modulation parameters can bring a slight improvement on PFDM results, since it is more accurate than the other two interpolation methods.
+However, in general, different interpolation methods have very little impact on the performance of our proposed method, which can still maintain the best performance compared to previous state-of-the-art works.